CLSherrod/clsherrod.github.io/_posts/2008-01-22-high-school-dropouts-are-more-successful.md

 - Joe Lewis - self-made billionaire British businessman
 - Carl Lindn er - self-made billionaire American businessman
 - John Llewellyn - U.S. Labor leader pioneer; for 40 years until his retirement, president of the United Mine Workers Union
-- Marcus Loew - self-made multimillionaire American businessman; early Hollywood pioneer; founder of the Loewsâ€ movie-theater chain; co-fondner of MGM studios (elementary school dropout)
+- Marcus Loew - self-made multimillionaire American businessman; early Hollywood pioneer; founder of the Loews movie-theater chain; co-fondner of MGM studios (elementary school dropout)
 - Mary Lyon - American women's education pioneer; early American teacher; founder of Mount Holyoke College (America's first women's college)
 - Sonny Bono - singer-songwriter-actor, U.S. Congressman (California U.S. Representative)
 - Horace Greeley - American newspaper publisher-editor; U.S. Congressman; U.S. Presidential candidate; co-founder of the Republican party in the United States

 Here is another list of people that dropped out of high school or college.
 They have gone on to make more money then the rest of their graduating class all together:
 - Alan Gerry is another billionaire high school dropout.
 Gerry 71 also filled his bank account by exploiting a new technology.
 In 1956, ten years after he dropped out of high school, Gerry built the first cable television network in upstate New York.
 He made his fortune in this new market, and then sold his company, Cablevision, to Time Warner for $2.6 billion four years ago.
 Now Gerry is chairman of a venture capital firm called Granite Associates.
 Granite funds entrepreneurs trying to make their money in burgeoning technology industries, just as Gerry made his fortune by getting into cable when it was still in its infancy.
 When you have a brilliant idea, nobody is going to ask to see your diploma, Gerry says.
 You don't need a four-year college degree if you have burning ambition or a great plan.
 - Take Spud King John R. Simplot.
-Simplot, was born on an Idaho farm and left home when he was 14 because he was sick of milking cows.â€ Simplot followed that with a half century of hard work and shrewd investments, he made a killing in Micron (nyse: MU - news - people ).
+Simplot, was born on an Idaho farm and left home when he was 14 because he was sick of milking cows.
+Simplot followed that with a half century of hard work and shrewd investments, he made a killing in Micron (nyse: MU - news - people ).
 How important was education to his success?
 Hell, he says, I didn't even get out of the eighth grade.
 - Tom Monaghan owner of Dominioes and former owner of the Detroit Tigers: I floundered during the rest of high school and graduated last in my class.
 They weren't even going to graduate me, but I pleaded with a nun.
 She said, Well, you got good marks in the seminary, so I'll let you graduate.
 But don't ever ask me to recommend you for college.
 One day in 1960, my brother told me about a pizza shop in Ypsilanti, Mich., called Dominoes, that a friend of his was selling.
 My brother was interested but afraid to do it on his own, so he asked if I'd do it with him.
 I was having problems paying my way through school, so I said yes.
 It was $500 down, and we borrowed $900.
 I got a 15-minute lesson in making pizza from Dominick, and I was off.
 We opened up without an attorney.
 I didn't even collect sales tax “didn't know I had to.
 The plan was for me to work half the night and my brother to work the other half.
 But it didn't work because he didn't want to leave his full-time job as a mailman.
 Within about eight months he wanted out, and I bought him out by giving him the Volkswagen we used for deliveries.
 - Most of you probably know that Dave Thomas the founder of Wendys was a high school dropout.
 - Peter Jennings-Hi****gh School Dropout